-- 1. Administration This Plan shall be administered by the Board. - 2.
-Grant by Resolution The Board may determine by resolution those Employees, Consultants, Officers and Directors to whom options should be granted under the Plan and grant to them such options as the Board determines to be appropriate.
-As a condition precedent to the grant of an option, the Company and optionee must be able to represent to the Exchange as of the date of grant that the optionee is a bona fide Executive, Employee or Consultant of the Company or any Subsidiary. - 3.
-Terms of Option The Board shall determine and specify in its resolution the number of Shares that should be placed under option to each such Employee, Consultant, Officer or Director, the price per Share to be paid for such Shares upon the exercise of each such option, and the period during which such option may be exercised. - 4.
-Written Agreement Every option granted under this Plan shall be evidenced by a written agreement between the Company and the optionee and where not expressly set out in the agreement the provisions of such agreement shall conform to and be governed by this Plan.
+- 1. Administration.
+This Plan shall be administered by the Board. - 2.
+Grant by Resolution.
+The Board may determine by resolution those Employees, Consultants, Officers and Directors to whom options should be granted under the Plan and grant to them such options as the Board determines to be appropriate.
+As a condition precedent to the grant of an option, the Company and optionee must be able to represent to the Exchange as of the date of grant that the optionee is a bona fide Employee, Consultant or Management Company Employee, as the case may be, of the Company or any subsidiary. - 3.
+Terms of Option.
+The Board shall determine and specify in its resolution the number of Shares that should be placed under option to each such Employee, Consultant, Officer or Director, the price per Share to be paid for such Shares upon the exercise of each such option, and the period during which such option may be exercised. - 4.
+Written Agreement.
+Every option granted under this Plan shall be evidenced by a written agreement between the Company and the optionee and where not expressly set out in the agreement the provisions of such agreement shall conform to and be governed by this Plan.
 If there is any inconsistency between the terms of the agreement and this Plan the terms of this Plan shall govern.